City Year 101: Math Interventions and Tutoring

 “Math is complicated and not everyone learns or understands it in the same way.
 The goal is to minimize the amount of anxiety by letting students feel comfortable not knowing everything.” -Syler Blaakman, AmeriCorps member serving at Bethune Elementary

-Syler Blaakman works with 7th graders at Bethune Elementary School.
-In his tutoring sessions, he focuses on meeting his students where they are and supporting them to develop a healthy relationship with math so that they can become comfortable and confident in their learning.
+Syler Blaakman worked with 7th graders at Bethune Elementary School.
+In his tutoring sessions, he focused on meeting his students where they are and supporting them to develop a healthy relationship with math so that they can become comfortable and confident in their learning.
 Syler explains, “Math is complicated and not everyone learns or understands it in the same way.
 The goal is to minimize the amount of anxiety by letting students feel comfortable not knowing everything.”

 Syler shared an example of teaching his students about percentages.
 He first broke down the word into its literal meaning: per meaning “out of” and cent meaning “one hundred.”
 This helped some students grasp the concept, but there were a few who still didn’t quite get it or understand why it’s important.
 So, Syler put it into a real-world context, using the example of a phone battery.
 By showing students that they use percentages in their everyday lives without even realizing it, this helped the concept click.